Essential Last-Minute Things to Pack for Family Vacation

 Headlamp

 My family never travels without a headlamp.
-Headlamps are great for under the sheets story time with older kids when you also have a little one that goes to bed early.
+Headlamps are great for under-the-sheets story time with older kids when you also have a little one that goes to bed early.
 They are also helpful if you have an early flight and want to pack without turning on the light while the kids are still sleeping.
 We also throw a headlamp into our day pack if we go hiking, just in case sunset happens quicker than we thought.
 We even bring a headlamp to the beach.
 It’s a lifesaver for when you are watching a gorgeous sunset and then you need to pack up your kids toys in the dark.

 ~ Ranjana Armstrong, Nugget